ClaireBiuBiuBiu/Tovala_interview/README.md

 What conclusions can you draw about the keywords you chose and their impact on visitors to our site?

+Ans: the more articles coming from the keywords, the more page vists per session and per customers, it's positive relation.

 ## 5 Query used in the whole program

 Please check the file "Tovala_SQL.txt"